Table of contents

 2. Walmart

-As we all know, Walmart gains a reputation as the biggest retail company in the world.
-As this giant gradually invests more in its online presence as a marketplace where sellers can upload and sell their products, this becomes a good eBay alternative option for you.
-Since Walmart’s online marketplace is still quite new, their online sales and customer traffic might not be as high as eBay’s, but there is more to expect in the future.
+As we all know, Walmart has gained a reputation as the biggest retail company in the world.
+As this giant gradually invests more in its online presence as a selling platform like eBay where sellers can upload and sell their products, this becomes a good eBay alternative option for you.
+Since Walmart’s online marketplace is still quite new, its online sales and customer traffic might not be as high as eBay’s, but there is more to expect in the future.

 More than that, it’s explicit that Walmart requires fewer types of fees compared to eBay, without setting up or store maintenance fees, and you are only charged 8-20% for each successful transaction.
-Bear in mind that Walmart set a better priority for stores that sell products on their supermarket and online presence at the same time, so your store might not receive much view if the niche is too competitive.
+Bear in mind that Walmart sets a better priority for stores that sell products in their supermarket and online presence at the same time, so your store might not receive many views if the niche is too competitive.

 Pros: